MBoxPlus/mbox-cocoapods/README.md

 ```
 $ mbox pod

-  Redirect to Bundler with MBox environment
+  Redirect to CocoaPods with MBox environment
 ```

 The plug-in hooks the `CocoaPods` environment deploy and dependency anlayzer.
 Taking `mbox pod install` as an example, there will be the following changes: